Microsoft's Bing blocked in China: FT report

 Control of the internet has tightened under President Xi Jinping, an effort that has accelerated since 2016, as the ruling Communist Party seeks to crack down on dissent in the social media landscape.

 Cyber watchdog Cyberspace Administration of China had said on Wednesday that it had deleted more than 7 million pieces of online information and 9,382 mobile apps.
-It criticised tech company Tencent's news app for spreading "vulgar information".
+It criticized tech company Tencent's news app for spreading "vulgar information."

 In November 2017, Skype, Microsoft's internet phone call and messaging service, was pulled from Apple and Android app stores in China.